leath-dub/stat.nvim/README.md

 # Configuration
-__NOTE__ you should probably make sure that you call ``setup()`` after your colorscheme plugin is loaded ( you can add it as a dependency in your prefered plugin manager)
+__NOTE__ you should probably make sure that you call ``setup()`` after your colorscheme plugin is loaded ( you can stat.nvim it as a dependency of your colorscheme in your prefered plugin manager )

 Here is the default config:
 ```lua